Looking for the best summer Crockpot recipes?

 Put all the ingredients into your slow cooker in the morning and come back hours later ready to eat!

-Your next summer brunch just got easier with this crockpot cinnamon roll French toast.
+Your next summer brunch just got easier with this slow cooker cinnamon roll French toast.

 Not only is it a cinch to make, but it also uses minimal ingredients.